Jandaq Rural District

 Jandaq Rural District (دهستان جندق) is in the Central District of Khur and Biabanak County, Isfahan province, Iran.
 It is administered from the city of Jandaq.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Khur and Biabanak District of Nain County) was 208 in 49 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Khur and Biabanak District in Nain County) was 208 in 49 households.
 There were 174 inhabitants in 33 households at the following census of 2011, by which time the district had been separated from the county in the establishment of Khur and Biabanak County.
 The rural district was transferred to the new Central District.
 The 2016 census measured the population of the rural district as 173 in 52 households.
 The most populous of its 20 villages was Mesr, with 133 people.